robric/wiki-contrail-controller/ESX-Agent-Manager-for-ContrailVM-management.md

 1. Introduction

-Contrail integration with VMware requires a Contrail Vrouter VM (ContrailVM) running on each of the ESXi hosts in the vcenter cluster.
-Today, this ContrailVM is provisioned and setup by server manager and is like any other tenant VM (with Contrail vrouter setup) running in the cluster.
+Contrail integration with VMware runs contrail vrouter in a VM (ContrailVM) on each of the ESXi hosts in the vcenter cluster.
+Today, the ContrailVM provisioned and setup is like any other tenant VM running in the cluster.

 2. Problem statement